anna-christina-mikr/anna-christina-mikr.github.io/_posts/blogs/2025-10-20-FERCtopicModelling.md

 ### Using LDA as a baseline
-Latend Dirichlet Allocation (not to be confused with Linear Discriminant analysis) is a topic modelling technique that uses Bayesian modelling.
-In other words, it is a proabilistic method, given a corpus it'll bunch together words in this corpus based on how likely they ate to be seen together, it does this until the entire corpus can be segmented into a given number of topics.
-As you can imagine, the number of topics is important, it affects how cohesive the topics are.
+Latend Dirichlet Allocation (not to be confused with Linear Discriminant analysis) is a topic modelling technique that uses Bayesian modelling to cluster words into topics.
+In other words, it assumes that given a corpus of words, each word can be allocated to a discrete set of topics.
+As you can imagine, the number of topics chosen is important, it affects how cohesive the topics are.

 The best method for topic number selection is using a key metric, plotting its value for a chosen range of possible topic numbers, and see where this value plateaus, where adding new topics offers no better value.
 I chose **Topic Coherece**, a measure of how similar words within a topic are.

 <div class="container">